elec-e8408-mini-project-2025/project-documentation/README.md

 2. Synchronized data is visible in the past sessions page.
 3. The past sessions page data (timestamp, steps) is the same as in the smartwatch application.

+### System performance

+Execution steps:

+1. Press buttons on the Smartwatch repeatedly as fast as possible while evaluating the smartwatch refresh rate.
+2. Start a session and walk constantly while evaluating the smartwatch refresh rate
+3. Press buttons on the Web application repeatedly as fast as possible while evaluating the view refresh rate.

+Expected results:

+1. Make sure the refresh rates approximately match the expected refresh rates and thresholds defined in [User Interfaces](#user-interfaces)

 ## Functions

 This subsections lists all tests which tests the internal functionality of the system.
 Execute the tests in the given order.
 The tested requirements are defined for this subsection in [System interfaces](#system-interfaces), [Software Interfaces](#software-interfaces) and [Hardware interfaces](#hardware-interfaces).